 On the left-hand side of the IDE, there is a vertical row of six buttons opening the most commonly used features in a side panel known as the Activity Bar.

-This bar is customizable so you can move these views to a different order or remove them from the bar.
-By default, the first view opens the Explorer panel that provides tree-like navigation of the project's structure.
+This bar is customizable; you can reorder these views or remove them from the bar.
+By default, the first view opens the Explorer panel that provides tree-like navigation of the project’s structure.
 You can manage your folders and files here—creating, deleting, moving, and renaming them as necessary.
 The next view provides access to a search and replace functionality.

 Following this, in the default order, is your view of the source control systems, like Git.
-Visual Studio code also supports other source control providers and you can find further instructions for source control workflows with the editor in this documentation.
+Visual Studio Code also supports other source control providers, and you can find further instructions for source control workflows with the editor in this documentation.
+Because the currently empty project (that is opened by default) is not initialized as a Git repository, Visual Studio Code offers you to initialize it as such.

 The final view in the Activity Bar provides a menu to access available extensions on the Marketplace.